Become a Graduate Faculty Member

 The vote for new membership takes place each winter.

-Current University of Minnesota faculty who wish to be considered for membership on the BMEGF should submit this Google form and an up-to-date CV to email@example.com by October 1.
-Those who complete the form will be contacted in October and asked to present at a Biomedical Engineering Graduate Seminar in the second half of fall semester.
+Current University of Minnesota faculty who wish to be considered for membership on the BMEGF should submit this Google form and an up-to-date CV to email@example.com by December 1.
+Those who complete the form will be contacted in December and asked to present at a Biomedical Engineering Graduate Seminar in the second half of spring semester.

 After all presentations are complete, a nomination committee comprised of three current BMEGF members, at least one of whom holds a primary appointment outside of the Biomedical Engineering (BME) Department, will thoroughly review each candidate’s qualifications for membership (see below, section II) and recommend one of the following membership levels.